Reproducibility in the Control of Autonomous Mobility-on-Demand Systems: Experiments

 \subsubsection{MATSim~\texorpdfstring{\cite{w2016multi}}{}}

 MATSim is an open-source, activity-based microscopic simulator designed for large-scale, agent-based transportation modeling.
 It simulates individual traveler behavior using a queue-based traffic flow model and assigns plans to agents based on a scoring function interpreted as a utility model.
 While MATSim does not explicitly simulate detailed car-following behavior, it efficiently captures congestion effects at scale.
 Importantly, MATSim allows for integration of custom \gls{abk:amod} control algorithms by overriding the plan-choice module.
-After executing agent plans, it updates link travel times, which are then used to inform subsequent decision windows.
-This architecture supports both real-time optimization and iterative scenario analysis.